 Snapseed features dozens of tools and settings to edit your photographs to your liking.
 For example, it comes with advanced brush tools to precisely adjust specific areas of your image.
 In addition, you can give your photos a professional finish with an extensive collection of filters, HDR options, lens blur, and healing settings.

 Editing RAW images

 The app opens JPEG and RAW files, just as Adobe Lightroom can.
 After editing your RAW images, you can save them in a non-destructive way or export them as JPEG.
 You will be able to adjust exposure, white balance, color profile, and contrast.
-Add a vignette to create soft darkness around the edges of the photo to draw the eye to the subject even more.
+Add a vignette to create soft darkness around the photo’s edges to draw the eye to the subject even more.
 Add lens blur, glamour glow, grainy film, or grunge effect.

 The options are limitless.
 Give Snapseed a try.

 What is the best camera phone for concerts?

 Shoot incredible images and videos with your phone these cameras, no matter how dark it is.
 Here are our four favorite yet affordable smartphones for taking pictures at concerts:

 - Huawei P30 Pro >> even better choice the Huawei P50 Pro

 - Google Pixel 3 >> try the new Google Pixel 6